Himadri8991/Google-Arcade-Skill-Badges-Solutions/Set Up an App Dev Environment on Google Cloud/Cloud Storage: Qwik Start - CLI|SDK (GSP074).md

 ### Run the following Commands in CloudShell

-### From "Task 1.
-Create a bucket" you can find your Region,
+### From "Setup and Requirements" you can find your Region,
 ```
 export REGION=
 ```